apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 Agent core plugin should be `github.com/apache/skywalking-go/plugins/core` and replaced by the relative location.
 2. **Framework to be enhanced**: Import the framework you wish to enhance.

-Note: Plugins should not import and use other unrelated modules, as this may cause compilation issues for users.
+Note: Plugins should **NOT** import and use any other modules, as this may cause compilation issues for users.
 If certain tools are needed, they should be provided by the agent core.

 ## Define the enhancement object